gilphilbert/DIY-Sim-Racing-FFB-Pedal-PCBs/README.md

 4. You'll see a picture of the PCB (step 1).
 Just click `Next`, there's nothing to do here.
 5. Next you'll need to upload the BOM and pick-and-place files you downloaded.
 Click on the `Process` button You might see a warning at this point for some of the boards.
 Don't panic!
 That's normal, just press on "Continue"
+ > [!NOTE]
+ > If any parts are out of stock, ask on the Discord server

+ > [!NOTE]
+ > For the v2 board, C25 is optional and can safely be deselected for most users.
+See the v2 page for more details.
+The v2 board also requires a hand-soldered resistor.
+Again, see the documentation for more details
 ![Warning](images/ordering/5-error.png)
 6. The next screen will show you all the parts in the BOM and confirm the quantity of each.
 If stock is low or there isn't any stock of some parts then you will be notified.
 You will need to find a compatible part.
 Feel free to ask on the PCBA channel on the Discord server if you don't know how to find a part.
 Don't use the recommended replacements in the window, they're often the wrong size!
 **Note**